|Apply Now||Application Materials|

 The Department of Sociology encourages domestic and international students to apply for graduate study.
 As an academic community that strives to be welcoming and inclusive, we especially encourage students historically underrepresented in sociology to apply.
-Please see our Funding page for more information about the Graduate Distinction Scholarship, which beginning in the 2022/2023 academic year, is available to incoming Black and Indigenous Students.
+Please see our Funding page for more information about the Graduate Distinction Scholarship available to incoming Black and Indigenous Students.

 We hope the following information facilitates the application process.

-The Sociology Department Admissions Committee, comprised of the Associate Chair for Graduate Studies (Prof. Vanina Leschziner) and four faculty members representing different areas in the department (2022: Profs Berry, Dinovitzer, Mullen, Levi, Liu), reviews the complete files of all applicants and admits the ones with the most outstanding records and potential to thrive in our department, recognizing that some applicants have had fewer opportunities than others to demonstrate their potential.
+The Sociology Department Admissions Committee, comprised of the Associate Chair for Graduate Studies and six faculty members representing different areas in the department, reviews the complete files of all applicants and admits the ones with the most outstanding records and potential to thrive in our department, recognizing that some applicants have had fewer opportunities than others to demonstrate their potential.

 The committee bases its decisions primarily on the applicant's academic record, the strength of support in the letters of recommendation, the quality of writing sample, and the statement of interest.
 The committee also considers the applicant’s lived experience and potential to enhance our department’s diversity as supplementary considerations.
 Applicants are not required to submit GRE scores, the committee will not take them into consideration for admissions.
 The committee pays particular attention to the statement of interest to determine whether the applicant will find adequate support and supervision from faculty members given their research interests and the department’s strengths.